 Service operation name: Ntsctsf_TimeSynchronization_CapsSubscribe

-Description: The AF subscribes to receive notification about time synchronization capabilities for a list of UE(s) using DNN/S-NSSAI combination.
+Description: The AF subscribes to receive notification about time synchronization capabilities for a list of UE(s) or a group of UEs or any UE using DNN/S-NSSAI combination.

 Inputs, Required: Combination of (DNN, S-NSSAI) and Notification Target Address.